 The Turkish government have been restricting VPN use since 2016, justifying the crackdown as necessary to protect national security and to ‘fight terrorism’.

-10 VPN providers were blocked in Turkey in 2016, alongside the Tor Network.
 As watchdogs in Turkey have noted, it is often people critical of the government who end up being penalized and censored by authorities.

 If you need a VPN before visiting, see which VPNs still work in Turkey.